mawhi/TioTusen/README.md

 And of course, one of the main goals is to learn.
 That's why sometimes I will be not rational and will do some things just to try them out.
 However, for documentation purposes I will keep track of all decisions I made and will write what exactly I would do in the real project.

+## Got suggestion?
+Comment?

+Feel free to create a PR or create an issue if your got a suggestion regarding the feature to implement or technology to try out!

 ## What could you do with information used from this repo?